EXL/2048/doc/NotesClassicMacOS.md

 ## Mac OS 8.1 Notes

-I choose for Mac OS 8.1 development [Metrowerks CodeWarrior IDE 3.2](https://en.wikipedia.org/wiki/CodeWarrior), [Metrowerks Constructor 2.4.5](https://en.wikipedia.org/wiki/PowerPlant), and [Apple ResEdit 2.1.3](https://en.wikipedia.org/wiki/ResEdit) which are included to the [CodeWarrior Pro 4](https://macintoshgarden.org/apps/codewarrior-pro-4) distribution CD.
+I choose for Mac OS 8.1 development [Metrowerks CodeWarrior IDE 3.2](https://en.wikipedia.org/wiki/CodeWarrior), [Metrowerks Constructor 2.4.5](https://en.wikipedia.org/wiki/PowerPlant), and [Apple ResEdit 2.1.3](https://en.wikipedia.org/wiki/ResEdit) programs which are included to the [CodeWarrior Pro 4](https://macintoshgarden.org/apps/codewarrior-pro-4) distribution CD.
 The compilers provided with this package can compile [С](https://en.wikipedia.org/wiki/C_(programming_language)) and [C++](https://en.wikipedia.org/wiki/C%2B%2B) code for [Motorola 68000](https://en.wikipedia.org/wiki/Motorola_68000) and [PowerPC](https://en.wikipedia.org/wiki/PowerPC) architectures.
-Standard Apple technologies such as [Macintosh Toolbox](https://en.wikipedia.org/wiki/Macintosh_Toolbox) and [QuickDraw](https://en.wikipedia.org/wiki/QuickDraw) can be used with Metrowerks CodeWarrior IDE alongside with C and C++ standard libraries.
+Standard Apple technologies such as [Macintosh Toolbox](https://en.wikipedia.org/wiki/Macintosh_Toolbox), [QuickDraw](https://en.wikipedia.org/wiki/QuickDraw), and [QuickDraw GX](https://en.wikipedia.org/wiki/QuickDraw_GX) can be used with Metrowerks CodeWarrior IDE alongside with C and C++ standard libraries.

 The CodeWarrior Pro 4 package includes object-oriented [Metrowerks PowerPlant](https://en.wikipedia.org/wiki/PowerPlant) application framework, which is similar to the Think Class Library (TCL) from the Symantec THINK C integrated development environment.
 I think a lot of good things in the Metrowerks CodeWarrior IDE come from the Symantec THINK C world.

 The [Macintosh Programmer's Workshop](https://en.wikipedia.org/wiki/Macintosh_Programmer%27s_Workshop) (MPW) is a software development environment for the Classic Mac OS operating system, written by Apple, which was later superseded by the Metrowerks CodeWarrior IDE.
 MPW provided a collection of compilers and tools inside command line "MPW Shell" environment which was similar to UNIX-shells in desing but with a "worksheet" interface, allowing the user to select and run arbitrary sections of a shell script or to redo commands with no retyping.
 Metrowerks added to the Apple MPW own compilers, various auxiliary scripts, and some utilities.
-A set of "CodeWarrior MPW" tools is included in the **CodeWarrior Pro 4** distribution and requires preliminary manual configuration.
+A set of "CodeWarrior MPW" tools is included in the **CodeWarrior Pro 4** distribution and requires preliminary manual configuration describes in [2048-MCW/ReadMe.md](2048-Toolbox/2048-MCW/ReadMe.md) document.

 ### Tasks List